create3000/x_ite/docs/_posts/accessing-the-external-browser.md

   $("#spin")              .on ("click",  spin);

   // Add a field callback to be notified when cycleTime is fired. "check" is an
-  // arbitrary string to identify the callback, for example if you want to
+  // arbitrary string to identify the callback, especially if you want to
   // remove the callback later.
   timer .addFieldCallback ("check", "cycleTime", value => {